Utah Stars: 1971–72 season

-The Stars won their first division championship, winning the Western Division with a record of 60-24.
+The Stars won their first division championship, winning the Western Division with a record of 60–24.
 The Stars defeated the Dallas Chaparrals 4 games to none in the Western Division semifinals before falling to the Indiana Pacers in the Western Division finals, 4 games to 3.

 1972–73 season

-The Stars hosted the ABA All Star Game and again won the Western Division with a record of 55-29.
+The Stars hosted the ABA All-Star Game and again won the Western Division, with a record of 55–29.
 The Stars defeated the San Diego Conquistadors 4 games to none in the Western Division semifinals but lost in the Western Division finals 4 games to 2 to the Indiana Pacers.

 1973–1974 season

-In 1973–74 the Stars finished with a record of 51-33 and won first place in the ABA's Western Division for the third straight year under new coach Joe Mullaney.
+In 1973–74 the Stars finished with a record of 51–33 and won first place in the ABA's Western Division for the third straight year under new coach Joe Mullaney.
 It was the Stars' third straight Western Division title.
 In the playoffs the Stars again defeated the San Diego Conquistadors in the Western Division semifinals, this time 4 games to 2, and went on to defeat the Indiana Pacers 4 games to 3 in the Western Division finals to reach the ABA Finals for the 2nd time in four seasons.
-The Stars then lost the championship to the New York Nets 4 games to 1.
+However, the Stars lost the championship to the New York Nets 4 games to 1.